triblatron/dagui/README.md

 exit
 ```
 ## Build instructions
-Note that dag, dagbase, md4c and svgpp are git submodules and will eventually all be built at the same time as dagui.
+Note that dag, dagbase, dear imgui, imnodes, md4c and svgpp are git submodules and will eventually all be built at the same time as dagui.

 ### Linux
 ```bash